Contact form visibility, submit, action-target, and required-label signals

 Check whether a public page exposes form and CTA signals.

-SiteLeak looks for public contact-form and call-to-action signals, then pairs those findings with broken links, mobile screenshot evidence, and browser errors.
-It does not submit forms, collect visitor data, or create fake leads.
+SiteLeak looks for public contact-form and call-to-action signals, then pairs those findings with broken links, public page details, and script or provider issues.
+It does not submit forms, collect visitor data, or send test requests.

 Phone, email, booking, quote, order, and contact CTA signals